blackcatze/exampletic/a rainy cloud, Sya.md

 <h5>So glad to be home.</h5>
 <h6>Very peaceful and quiet</h6>

-<p>But nothing is as painful as fighting with your own mind when your heart tells different.</p>
+<p>But nothing as painful as fighting with your own mind when your heart tells different.</p>
 <p>Feeling fuckin horrible</p>

 <h1>My heart aches in silent plea</h1>